Northern Mariana Islands' at-large congressional district

-The Northern Mariana Islands's at-large congressional district encompasses the entire U.S. Commonwealth of the Northern Mariana Islands (CNMI).
-The territory does not have a voting member of Congress, but does elect a delegate who can participate in debates with the United States House of Representatives.
+The Northern Mariana Islands' at-large congressional district encompasses the entire U.S. Commonwealth of the Northern Mariana Islands (CNMI).
+The Commonwealth does not have a voting member of Congress, but does elect a delegate who can participate in debates with the United States House of Representatives.
 On November 4, 2008, the first delegate was elected to the 111th United States Congress which began on January 3, 2009.

 Establishment and history

-From 1978 to 2009, in accordance with the territory's Constitution, the Northern Mariana Islands elected a Resident Representative in Washington, D.C. who was not considered an official member of Congress.
+From 1978 to 2009, in accordance with the Commonwealth's Constitution, the Northern Mariana Islands elected a Resident Representative in Washington, D.C. who was not considered an official member of Congress.
 They served two-year terms until 1990, when the terms were increased to four years.